Generic Theory of Geometrodynamics from Noether's theorem for the Diff(M) symmetry group: Discussion of the field equations in the Lagrangian description

+Eq.~(\ref{eq:noe-cond10}) thus establishes a \emph{generally covariant energy-momentum balance relation}, with the coupling of spacetime and source fields induced by both, the metric $g_{\alpha\beta}$ and the connection $\gamma\indices{^{\alpha}_{\xi\tau}}$.
+Hence, the energy-momentum tensor of the closed total system $\LCd=\LCd_{0}+\LCd_{R}$ is equal to zero---a result also found by Jordan~\cite{jordan39} and, independently in each case, by Sciama~\cite{sciama53}, Feynman~\cite[p.~10]{feynman62}, and Hawking~\cite{hawking03}, based on different physical reasoning.
+A vanishing total energy-momentum tensor of the universe---taken, by definition, as a closed system---is commonly referred to as the \emph{zero-energy principle}.
+As we see now, the zero-energy principle follows directly from the requirement that the action integral~(\ref{eq:varprinzip1}) be diffeomorphism invariant, which has the physical content that the laws of physics should take the same form in all reference frames---which is exactly the gist of the \emph{Principle of General Relativity}.

-For the particular case of a covariantly conserved metric, $g_{\alpha\beta;\nu}\equiv0$, the respective terms drop out in Eq.~(\ref{eq:noe-cond10}).
+For the particular case of a covariantly conserved metric, $g_{\alpha\beta;\nu}\equiv0$, the respective terms in Eq.~(\ref{eq:noe-cond10}) drop out.
 This yields the generic Einstein-type equation for the case of \emph{metric compatibility}:

 It applies for all Lagrangians $\LCd_R$ which (i) describe the observed dynamics of the ``free'' (uncoupled) gravitational field and (ii) entail a consistent field equation with regard to its trace, its symmetries, and its covariant derivatives.
-For the particular case of the Hilbert Lagrangian $\LCd_{R}=\LCd_{R,H}=R/8\pi G$ and $\theta^{\nu\mu}$ the canonical energy-momentum tensor of the Klein-Gordon system---which is symmetric and coincides with the metric one---then Eq.~(\ref{eq:noe-cond10a}) yields the Einstein equation proper, in conjunction with a vanishing source term for the torsion of spacetime.
+Obviously, the expression